Connect with others who understand.

 • Insulin

-Some medical conditions can also cause low potassium, such as:
+Some medical conditions can also cause low potassium, including:

 • Adrenal disorders, such as primary aldosteronism or Cushing’s syndrome